MoOyeg/testFlask-Jenkins/README.md

 `oc set triggers bc/$APP_NAME-pipeline --from-github -n $JENKINS_NAMESPACE`

-## Use PodTemplates and Volumes as part of Pipeline
+## Use PodTemplates and Volumes for Pipeline

 ### Create PodTemplates

-- PodTemplatesprovide a way to define the Pod Instance to run that will run the build process.Example here requires the use of a Storage Class that supports dynamic provisioning.This Pipeline requires that you provide elevated privileged to the Jenkins serviceaccount to allow dynamic provisioning of the pvc.
+- PodTemplatesprovide a way to define the Pod Instance to run that will run the build process.Example here requires the use of a Storage Class that supports dynamic provisioning.
+This pipeline shows an example of how to provision a dynamic volume and share it between the workspace and also use that volume in a pod.
+This Pipeline requires that you provide elevated privileged to the Jenkins serviceaccount to allow dynamic provisioning of the pvc.

-- Export your StorageClass Values
+- Export your StorageClass Values, see example below:

   ```bash
   export SC_NAME=sc-efs